keshpa/UltraNIO/README.md

 - Granular Reporting:

-  - Real-time reporting of allowed or denied connections, including the policy responsible for each decision.
+  - Real-time security reporting of allowed or denied connections, including the policy responsible for each decision, on a per end-point basis

-  - Provides detailed traffic statistics per endpoint to detect anomalies and threats.
+  - Provides detailed network connection statistics per endpoint to detect anomalies and threats.

+    - Report provied details information about URL/IAB category of domain visited, bytes ingressed/egressed, time stamps, and real-time state of connection.

 - L7 Awareness:

-  - Reports include FQDN or IAB category details when applicable.
+  - Reports include FQDN or IAB category details wherever applicable.

+- QoS support

+  - UltraNio allow creation of QoS policies to shape traffic based on destination CIDR, protocol, ports, as well as destination IAB category or domain name.

+  - UltraNio connection statistics report allows easy L7 aware visualization of all incoming/outgoing traffic.

 # Kubernetes Integration